 Somehow, your parents thought it was a good idea to get a three-legged rescue dog a couple of weeks before your graduation, and now Dad has decided they can’t possibly leave Hank at home, so now it’ll just be you and your siblings.
 Skip the white-tablecloth place you’d probably go to if they were here, and show your siblings exactly why you went to school in California (the weather and the tacos) at Salazar.

 Perfect For: When Your Grandparents Are In Town, But You Don’t Want To Eat At Hillstone

 Grandpa is a man of habit, and if he doesn’t get his weekly three-olive martini with a cheeseburger chaser, he swears he’s never leaving the state again.
 Just tell him that in California, they call Hillstone Spago, and head straight for Beverly Hills.
 Grandpa’s martini and burger will be waiting for him, and you can order the off-menu spicy tuna hand rolls.
 Plus, Spago was basically invented for special occasions, so you know they’ll do it right.

 Your mom can get pretty emotional - particularly when big life events are going down.
-Take her and the rest of the family to C&O’s.
-The Italian restaurant right off the Venice boardwalk is cheesy, over-the-top, and immensely satisfying all at the same time.
+Take her and the rest of the family to C&O. The Italian restaurant right off the Venice boardwalk is cheesy, over-the-top, and immensely satisfying all at the same time.
 The food is better than you think it will be and the portions are massive, so absolutely no one is walking away hungry.
-But nothing beats the ambience on that massive back patio, complete with an all-restaurant sing-a-long to “That’s Amore” every hour.
-Oh look, mom’s sobbing again.
+But nothing beats the ambiance on that massive back patio, complete with an all-restaurant sing-a-long to “That’s Amore” every hour.
+Oh look, Mom’s sobbing again.

 Perfect For: When You’re Doing Fine Dining But You Don’t Want To Feel Old